Schools in Paris for Children

 Those planning a short stay in Paris may want schools with a more English or American orientation.
 The American School of Paris located in the posh Neuilly suburb, and Marymount School-Paris offer solid academics with less emphasis on learning French.

 If your plans include an eventual return to the U.S. (or another English-speaking country), you will want to be sure your child can re-enter school at home without losing credit.
 Discuss your child's situation with school personnel at home and in Paris.
 Most bilingual schools in Paris strive to keep their students abreast of requirements at home.
 For example, the EaB offers the opportunity to track the French, American, or British educational system.
 High school students have the option of preparing for the French Baccalaureate, the American SAT/AP, the British exams, or the International Baccalaureate.
 The American School of Paris follows the American system and offers AP and IB courses.

 Even with excellent teachers and curricula, there will probably be some adjustments upon return.
 Prepare your children for this in advance.
 Remind them that you don't get something for nothing.
 Maybe she's a little behind in chemistry, but she's way ahead in world history.
 His French will probably be outstanding compared to his American schoolmates, but maybe he needs a little refresher on English sentence structure.
 These things can be resolved and are minor compared to the priceless experience of living and learning in Paris.

-Please check out this a comprehensive list of International Schools for children in Paris, some with listed age ranges, prices, and languages of instruction as part of your research.
+Please check out this a list of searchable top International Schools for children in Paris, some with listed age ranges, prices, and languages of instruction as part of your research.
 Also check out this top ten list of bilingual schools before making your decision.